dmitrdv123/janedoe/README.md

 others:

 - payment: change conversion implementation to not use rango receiver contract.
-Allow to exchange token to another token from the same chain only.
-Show only chains from payment settings in blockchain dropdown on payment page.
 Converted token should be transferred to the client wallet.
 After that it should be transferred to janedoe smartcontract.
 Need to have some capacity to eliminate exchange rate changes.
 Add conversion stage to payment blocked modal
 - protocol, protocol-zksync: update wrapped-native contract to version with reentrancy guard
 - after production deployment:
   - docs: Screenshot contains links to localhost, after starting to use domains we need to change images